 Following the Drupal SEO Checklist, you can implement the best modules and tasks that are needed to optimize your website.
 By giving you a complete list of best practices, it makes on-page Drupal SEO hassle-free.
 When you have completed the to-do list, you will have a fully optimized website.

 The module’s tasks are segmented by functional needs like Title Tags, Paths, Content and more.
 Next to each task is a link to download the module and a link to the proper admin screen of your website so that you can configure the settings perfectly.
 Drupal SEO Checklist also keeps track of what has already been done by placing a date and time stamp next to each item.

 The SEO Checklist Module tells you what to do, but it doesn’t tell you how to do it.
 For that, check out my book, Drupal 8 SEO.
 This book has been written to explain how to implement the suggestions in the SEO Checklist.
 You can even turn on Drupal 8 SEO Checklist Book page numbers so that you can quickly find the corresponding page in the book.

 2. Clean up your URLs

-In order to make Drupal 8 as effective as it can be at optimizing your website, you need to be sure your URLs are clean, your site shows the right content, and link value is maintained even when your content changes.
+To make Drupal 8 optimization as effective as it can be, you need to ensure your URLs are clean, your site shows the right content, and link value is maintained even when your content changes.